The Mission Continues

 Jim Marsh Classic

-The Association of WA Generals is a proud sponsor of the Jim Marsh Classic.
+In past years, the Association of WA Generals has been a proud sponsor of the Jim Marsh Classic.
 This 3-on-3 basketball tournament raises critical funding and awareness for Mentoring Works Washington and the Northwest Parkinson’s Foundation, two causes near and dear to Mr. Marsh.
 Jim Marsh is a community leader who has mentored and coached thousands of Washington youth.
 He is currently the Director of Jammin’ Hoops Camps, and former President of Mentoring Works Washington.
 Mr. Marsh is also a champion for Parkinson's awareness, as he is living with Parkinson's and is very involved in the efforts of the Northwest Parkinson's Foundation.

 Washington national guard family programs